xiaowuguiOvO/DisCo-FLoc_Project_Website/README.md

-# Nerfies
+# DisCo-FLoc

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [DisCo-FLoc website](https://xiaowuguiOvO.github.io/DisCo-FLoc).

-If you find Nerfies useful for your work please cite:
+If you find DisCo-FLoc useful for your work please cite:
 ```
-@article{park2021nerfies
+@article{meng2025discofloc,
-  author    = {Park, Keunhong and Sinha, Utkarsh and Barron, Jonathan T. and Bouaziz, Sofien and Goldman, Dan B and Seitz, Steven M. and Martin-Brualla, Ricardo},
+  author    = {Shiyong Meng and Tao Zou and Bolei Chen},
-  title     = {Nerfies: Deformable Neural Radiance Fields},
+  title     = {DisCo-FLoc: Using Dual-Level Visual-Geometric Contrasts to Disambiguate Depth-Aware Visual Floorplan Localization},
-  journal   = {ICCV},
+  journal   = {Proceedings of the XXX},
-  year      = {2021},
+  year      = {2025},
 }
 ```